-NoticeAlthough notice was required for U.S. sound recordings published on phonorecords prior to March 1, 1989.
-However, notice was not required forwhen a musical workswork, literary work, or dramatic works distributed work was published on phonorecords, because a phonorecord is not a visually perceptible copy of these types of works.
+Although notice was required for U.S. sound recordings, notice was not required when a musical work, literary work, or dramatic work was published on phonorecords, because a phonorecord is not a visually perceptible copy of these types of works.

-Compare Copyright Act of 1976, §402(a), 90 Stat.
-2541, 2577 (1976) (stating that whenever a sound recording "is published in the United States or elsewhere by authority of the copyright owner" a notice "shall be placed on all publicly distributed phonorecords of the sound recording") with id. § 402(a), 90 Stat. at 2576 (stating that "[w]henever a work protected under this title is published in the United States or elsewhere by authority of the copyright owner," a notice "shall be placed on all publicly distributed is protected under this title is published in the United States or elsewhere by authority of the copyright owner," a notice "shall be placed on all publicly distributed copies from which the work can be visually perceived").
+Compare Copyright Act of 1976, § 402(a), 90 Stat.
+2541, 2577 (1976) (stating that whenever a sound recording "is published in the United States or elsewhere by authority of the copyright owner" a notice "shall be placed on all publicly distributed phonorecords of the sound recording") with id. § 401(a), 90 Stat. at 2576 (stating that "[w]henever a work protected under this title is published in the United States or elsewhere by authority of the copyright owner," a notice "shall be placed on all publicly distributed is protected under this title is published in the United States or elsewhere by authority of the copyright owner," a notice "shall be placed on all publicly distributed copies from which the work can be visually perceived").